Need help with any of our programs? Call us today at (513) 707-5697.

 What about a career as a community health worker?
-In 10 short weeks of classroom/online training and a community-based practicum, you can have a new profession, providing essential health information and linking clients to valuable community resources to improve their health and wellbeing.
+In 12 to 14 short weeks of classroom training and a community-based practicum, you can have a new profession, providing essential health information and linking clients to valuable community resources to improve their health and wellbeing.

 The Healthcare Insurance Marketplace is one of the benefits included in the Affordable Care Act.
 HCAN’s enrollment assistance offers the following services:

 1. HCAN’s Certified Application Counselors target employers, and neighborhoods/communities that are identified as having low insurance coverage

 2. Partnering with area churches, food pantries and soup kitchens to provide onsite enrollment